bparanj/crystal/computer/firmware/firmware-update.md

 ### Conclusion

-Rolling back firmware requires careful attention to the specific steps for your device.
-Always refer to the manufacturer's instructions and use the correct firmware files to avoid bricking your device.
-If you're unsure, consider seeking help from the manufacturer's support or professional technicians.
+Rolling back firmware requires attention to the specific steps for your device.
+Refer the manufacturer's instructions and use the correct firmware files to avoid bricking your device.
+If you're unsure, seek help from the manufacturer's support or professional technicians.